syncfusion-content/blazor-docs/blazor/diagram/nodes/customization.md

 * The node's [Data](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Diagram.Node.html#Syncfusion_Blazor_Diagram_Node_Data) returns the record of the data source as data.
 Each record on the data source represents a node in an automatic layout.

-The following code illustrates how to get datasourcesettings details.
+The following code illustrates how to get data source settings details.

 ```cshtml
 @using Syncfusion.Blazor.Diagram